waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **D5: PROACTIVELY AUTOMATE:** Before performing any complex or repetitive task, I must first consider if it can be automated with a tool or agent.

 ## B. Key Lessons Learned
-- **Confirmation Bias Kills Progress:** My manual assessment of map connectivity is highly unreliable.
+- **Confirmation Bias Kills Progress:** My manual assessment of map connectivity and partitioning is highly unreliable.
 I MUST trust my `map_analyzer` tool and system warnings over my own intuition.
-Repeatedly attempting to path to unreachable locations is a critical failure.
+Repeatedly attempting to path to unreachable locations or believing I am trapped are critical failures.
 - **Escape is Not Guaranteed (CRITICAL LESSON):** I incorrectly assumed fleeing from wild battles was always possible.
 The DODRIO in Cerulean Cave proved this wrong by preventing escape, leading to a party wipe.
 I must not rely on running as a guaranteed safe option, especially when at low health.
 - **Tool Maintenance is NOT a 'Task':** Listing tool repair as a 'to-do' item is a form of procrastination and a violation of D1.
 Tool refinement must be the immediate next action upon identifying a flaw.